PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 }
 ```

-We will also need to add a new constant in Data.cs that tells the number of chunks we will want in the x and z.
+We will also need to add a new constant in Data.cs that tells the number of chunks we will want in the x and z directions.

 ```cs
 public class Data